 Walking distance.
 16km

 Day 2: Pucaccocha - Condor pass – Alpaca pass - Sororni Lake

-After an early, nutritious breakfast, you will continue the hike with a 2 hour climb to Condor pass (4900 meters).
-On the way you will have magical views of Ausangate mountain and lagoons and perhaps you will see some llamas and alpacas.
+After an early, nutritious breakfast, you will continue the hike with a 2-hour climb to Condor pass (4900 meters).
+On the way, you will have magical views of Ausangate mountain and lagoons, and perhaps you will see some llamas and alpacas.
 It is then a gradual downhill hike for 2 hours to our lunch spot.
-After lunch you will have a small climb to Alpaca pass (4950 m) where you can see a small part of Rainbow Mountain.
-After 1 more hour of downhill hiking, you will get to this evenings campsite.
-This is one of the most beautiful spots to take in the Andean sky.
+After lunch, you will have a small climb to Alpaca pass (4950 m) where you can see a small part of Rainbow Mountain.
+After one more hour of downhill hiking, you will get to this evening's campsite.
+Here you will experience one of the most beautiful spots to take in the Andean sky.

 Walking distance: 08 km